-Our effective income tax rate was 20% in the first quarter of fiscal year 2018.
-Due to the enactment of tax reform in the United States, our federal tax rate in fiscal year 2018 is estimated to be 22.2% as compared to 35% in fiscal year 2017.
+Our effective tax rate was 25% in the second quarter of fiscal year 2018 compared to 45% in the second quarter of fiscal year 2017, and 23% in the first six months of fiscal year 2018 compared to 47% in the same period last year.
+The primary reason for the decrease in the effective rate was due to the enactment of tax reform in the United States and our federal tax rate in fiscal year 2018 is estimated to be 22.2% as compared to 35% in fiscal year 2017.
 In addition, we recognized a \$1.4 million discrete income tax benefit in the first quarter of fiscal year 2018 from the re-measurement of our U.S. deferred tax balances.
-Our effective income tax rate was (322)% in the first quarter of fiscal year 2017 because profit before tax was only \$(0.1) million due primarily to a \$17.1 million restructuring charge.

-Net Income (Loss)
+Net Income